jhchong94/LG_G6_scripts/README.md

 **Tested on Ubuntu 22.04 LTS**

-To setup your environment, use this guide: https://github.com/shantanu-sarkar/CustomROM
+To setup your environment, use these guides: https://github.com/shantanu-sarkar/CustomROM and https://wiki.lineageos.org/devices/h870/build/.

 To initialize your local repository, use this ninja command: